-Our 12th Century church was put on English Heritage’s “Heritage At Risk” register in 2014 and we’ve undertaken an extensive restoration costing £420,000.
-Beginning with urgent repairs to the roof, timbers and walls, we’ve re-rendered the exterior, put in new heating and lighting, conserved the 14th Century wall paintings, redecorated the interior, improved the seating and flooring, and restored the 15th-17th Century woodwork.
-We’ll be installing a new bespoke pipe organ as the final stage of the process.
+The church was put on Historic England’s “Heritage At Risk” register in October 2014 and we completed a £400,000 restoration in April 2017.
+Beginning with urgent repairs to the roof, timbers and walls, we re-rendered the exterior, put in new heating and lighting, conserved the wall paintings, redecorated the interior, improved the seating and flooring, and restored the woodwork.
+We’ve also installed a restored, enhanced and recased pipe organ as the final stage of the process.

 For further information please contact:

 Arthur Marment (Churchwarden)